Irenezs/Notes/Untitled.md

 	- 2-3
 		- In Paper
 	- 4
 		- Pressure is due to collisions of atoms with the oven walls.
-If the frequency of collisions reduces but average change in momentum stays the same,
+If the frequency of collisions reduces but average change in momentum stays the same, the pressure will drop.
+	- 5
+		- In Paper
+	- 6
+		- At higher temps the atoms will move faster, so the drum will not turn as far, therefore the darkest area will be closer to A.
+- 4
+	-